Pact of Forgetting: Legal basis

-The pact was given a legal basis in the Spanish 1977 Amnesty Law.
+The clearest and most explicit expression of the Pact is the Spanish 1977 Amnesty Law.

-The pact was challenged by the socialist government elected in 2004, which under prime minister Jose Luis Rodriguez Zapatero passed the Historical Memory Law.
+The Pact was challenged by the socialist government elected in 2004, which under prime minister Jose Luis Rodriguez Zapatero passed the Historical Memory Law.
 Among other measures, the Historical Memory Law rejected the legitimacy of laws passed and trials conducted by the Francoist regime.
 The Law repealed some Francoist laws and ordered the removal of remaining symbols of Francoism from public buildings.

 The Historical Memory Law has been criticised by some on the left (for not going far enough) and also by some on the right (for example, as a form of "vengeance").

 After the Partido Popular took power in 2011 it did not repeal the Historical Memory Law, but it closed the government office dedicated to the exhumation of victims of Francoist repression.
 Under Mariano Rajoy, the government was not willing to spend public money on exhumations in Spain, although the Partido Popular supported the repatriation of the remains of Spanish soldiers who fought in the Blue Division for Hitler.

 In 2010 there was a judicial controversy pertaining to the 1977 Spanish Amnesty Law.
 Spanish judge Baltasar Garzón challenged the Pact of Forgetting by saying that those who committed crimes against humanity during the Spanish State are not subject to the amnesty law or statutes of limitation.
 Relatives of those who were executed or went missing during the Franco regime demanded justice for their loved ones.
 Some of those who were targeted and buried in mass graves during the Franco regime were teachers, farmers, shop owners, women who did not marry in church and those on the losing side of war.
 However, the Spanish Supreme Court challenged the investigations by Garzón.
 They investigated the judge for alleged abuse of power, knowingly violating the amnesty law, following a complaint from Miguel Bernard, the secretary general of a far-right group in Spain called "Manos Limpias".
 Bernard had criticized Garzón by saying:

 Although Garzón was eventually cleared of abuse of power in this instance, the Spanish judiciary upheld the Amnesty Law, discontinuing his investigations into Francoist crimes.

+In 2022 the Democratic Memory Law enacted by the government of Pedro Sánchez further dealt with the legacy of Francoism and included measures such as to make the government responsible for exhuming and identifying the bodies of those killed by the fascist regime and buried in unmarked graves, to create an official register of victims and to remove a number of remaining Francoist symbols from the country.